ub07/Alzheimer-feature-Selection-from-CNN-based-features/README.md

 6. Use the 1024*151 features in Feature Selection Model.
 7. Check the accuracy in Extreme Learning Machine(RBF) Classifier.

-For details Please go through the pdf.
+###For details Please go through the pdf in the repository.